-This study has revealed that the development of postoperative ECA is strongly associated with the upregulation of pro-fibrotic genes, including growth factors (and the canonical fibrogenic growth factor TGFB1), matrix proteins and collagens.
+This study has revealed that the development of post-operative ECA is strongly associated with the upregulation of pro-fibrotic genes, including growth factors (and the canonical fibrogenic growth factor TGFB1), matrix proteins and collagens.
 A number of MMPs and pro-inflammatory cytokines were also upregulated.
-Contrary to our hypothesis, there was no strong evidence to suggest that doxycycline modulated the relationship between gene expression and ECA.
-Although it is reassuring that ECA regressed in roughly a third of patients by 6 months, the short-term aesthetic appearance may still dissuade others from undergoing trichiasis surgery and antifibrotic treatments to prevent ECA development remain desirable.
+Contrary to our hypothesis, there was no strong evidence to suggest that the anti-inflammatory and anti-fibrotic drug doxycycline modulated the relationship between gene expression and ECA.
+Our results suggest that other drugs with broad anti-inflammatory and/or anti-fibrotic properties, or targeted inflammatory/fibrotic pathway regulators might show promise in preventing ECA development, however the specific pathways of relevance remain unclear.
+Although it is reassuring that ECA regressed in roughly a third of patients by 6 months, the short-term aesthetic appearance may still dissuade others from undergoing trichiasis surgery and anti-fibrotic treatments to prevent ECA development remain desirable.